Skip to main content

 Choosing the right plan

 MAPD plans and PDPs can offer support for people in a wide variety of situations.
-MAPD plans can help lower Medicare costs and open the door to more kinds of benefits.
+MAPD plans can help lower Medicare costs and open the door to more kinds of Medicare benefits.
 You still pay the Medicare Part B premium with an MAPD plan, but your Medicare Advantage premium may be as low as $0.
 You may have different limits on the pharmacy you can use, though.

 Also of interest: